 Watching videos of dancers who look very good has two other detrimental effects:

 (a) It promotes a focus on the visual image

 (b) It leads to feelings of failure which are bad for motivation and promote end-gaining.

 Watching videos of dancers that look very good leads learners to focus excessively on the visual aspect of dancing (see Imagery).
-Because it focuses attention on how the dancers look, it promotes the idea that learning to dance well is a matter of looking a certain way.
-Comparing themselves to the dancers in the video, the learner will not compare how they feel when they are dancing, but always how they look, the visual image of themselves compared to the dancer on the video.
+Because it focuses attention on how the dancers look, it promotes the idea that learning to dance well is a matter of looking a certain way as if one were to see oneself from the outside, rather than as feeling a certain way from the inside.
+The learner will not compare how they feel when they are dancing, but always how they look, the visual image of themselves compared to the instructor or model on the video.
 The focus is always on the outer image of dancing and never on the inner feeling.

 By far the biggest problem with watching tango videos on the internet, however, is that it is that it is bad for motivation and promotes end-gaining (see Systems).
 The dancers who are either performers or teachers (rather than average social dancers) will always look great and much better than the student, and the student will tend to compare themselves to these much more advanced dancers.
 Comparing himself to some ideal that you aspire to you will make the learner aware of their shortcomings and this will be perceived by the subconscious brain as a failure and will be bad for motivation and promote end-gaining, that is, trying too hard.

-In conclusion, students watching videos that they searched on the internet will attempt to learn things that are beyond their level in terms of skill and understanding.
-So the fact that many online resources are available is not always a good thing, and can be counterproductive and prevent students from learning effectively.
-It does not mean that the teacher is no longer required, and it is the job of the teacher to curate these resources so that they are actually helpful to the student’s development.
+Students of tango watching videos that they found on the internet will attempt to learn things that are beyond their current level of ability in terms of skill and understanding.
+So the fact that many online resources are available is not always a good thing and can be counterproductive and prevent students from learning effectively.
+It does not mean that the teacher is no longer required and it is in fact the job of the teacher to curate these resources so that they are actually conducive to learning.